christinalicence/crime_map/README.md

 #### e.
 Fonts
 #### f.
 Features

-### 2. Image Credits

-### 3. Technologies Used
+### 2. Technologies Used
 #### a.
 APIs Used
 #### b.
 Map Information
 #### c.
 Other Code Credits

-### 4. Deployment Information
+### 3. Deployment Information
 #### a.
 Version Control
 #### b.
 Deployment to Github Pages
 #### c.
 Clone the Code Locally

-### 5. Testing (See seperate Testing.md file)
+### 4. Testing (See seperate Testing.md file)

 ### 1. User Experience

 #### Purpose of the Website

 This website is built to allow people to see how much crime has happened in an area in the last 3 months and understand what type of crime it is.
-The website is able to search across the UK using official UK Police data.
-It is as up to date as the latest data revealed by the Police.
+The website is able to search across England and Wales using official UK Police data.
+It is as up to date as the latest data revealed by the Police (which is usually approximately a month old).
+The date that the data was most recently updated is shown on the website.

 #### User Stories

 ##### Story A

 Someone is looking to buy/rent a house in a local area and wants to understand how much crime is committed to get a feel for how safe the area is.
-    - They need an easily searchable and viewable map.
+    - They need an easily searchable and viewable map and the ability to look at each crime incident in more detail.

 #### Story B